-NOTE: Generated PDF files cannot be removed individually.

-Once all of the necessary documents for the submission have been reviewed, click on the “Continue” button to advance to the next screen.

 Calculate Fees

 The “Calculate Fees” screen allows eFilers to select the appropriate entity status in the top left hand corner of the screen.
 In addition, fees are dynamically generated based on the values entered.
 After all applicable fees have been selected and/or entered, click the “Calculate” button to display the “Total Fees Due.”
 After verifying selected fees, click “Continue” to proceed to the next section.